Skip to content

 pre = cur

-# Node to be removed is in cur's right subtree
+# Node to delete is in cur's right subtree

 if cur.val < num: